Kugoo G2 Pro UAE Review: Good Budget “Dual Motor” or a Workshop Headache?

 - You need water resistance beyond light splashes

-- You’re tempted by the cheapest listing on the internet
+- You’re tempted by the cheapest marketplace listing

-What You Actually Get in UAE (Specs That Matter)
+What You Actually Get for AED 2,299 in UAE

 Here’s the thing…